 Pandemics – What you Need to Know

-There is however, an important distinction between seasonal flu outbreaks and pandemics in that while the former tends to pose the highest risk to the elderly and those with weakened immune systems, pandemics (H1N1 being a good example) can have a tendency to affect younger populations a lot more seriously.
+There is however, an important distinction between seasonal flu outbreaks and pandemics in that historically, while the former tends to pose the highest risk to the elderly and those with weakened immune systems, pandemics (although COVID-19 / the novel Coronavirus appears to be a notable exception to this) can have a tendency to affect younger populations equally seriously.

-Knowing the basic characteristics of major disease outbreaks and the general response by authorities and the wider population will help you prepare for a pandemic with minimal stress and confusion if an outbreak is declared.
+Knowing the basic characteristics of major disease outbreaks and the general response by authorities and the wider population will help you both prepare for and react to a pandemic such as the COVID-19 Coronavirus outbreak with minimal stress and confusion if an outbreak is declared.